-3.8 Archaeological test excavation and related investigations (Phase C2)
+3.7 Archaeological test excavation and related investigations (Phase C2)

 Archaeological test excavation and related investigations are required at the Parramatta and Clyde sites as identified in the Aboriginal Cultural Heritage Assessment Report of the EIS Stage 1.
 Delta will facilitate the excavation and spoil management requirements of the archaeological investigation.
 The archaeological investigation works will be undertaken by a Heritage specialist in accordance with the Archaeological Research Design and Excavation Methodology (ARDEM) 2021 and AHR 2021.
-The approximate extent of the Phase C2 works are shown in Figures 2 and 3 below.